Be Mindful on Muddy Trail This Spring

 Spring brings the SHT, and the rich ecosystems that surround it, back to life.

 However, we’re learning that there’s more that must be done to protect the Trail when it’s wet.
 In Duluth, the City’s Parks and Recreation Department has begun to close the SHT and all other natural surface trails during the spring melt to avoid damage when trails are too wet.
-And while the rest of the SHT remains open, popular routes up the Shore are being “loved to death” by excited hikers and runners before the Trail has a chance to dry out.
+And while the rest of the SHT remains open, popular routes up the North Shore are at risk of damage from excited hikers and runners heading out before the Trail has a chance to dry out.

 Hiking or running through mud pits, like this one near Gooseberry Falls State Park, is neither enjoyable nor beneficial to the long-term health of the Trail.
-When it’s wet like this, please stay off and enjoy a higher, drier route.
+When it’s wet like this, please stay off and choose another area to get outside.

 We know there are some design flaws out there.
 Much of the SHT was not built to modern trail-building standards that help shed water.
-That’s why we’re working to reroute the Trail to drier land, installing boardwalks, and improving “trail plumbing” to move water off the Trail and keep people on it.
+That’s why we’re working to reroute problem spots on the Trail to drier land, install boardwalks, and improve “trail plumbing” to move water off the Trail and keep people on it.
 In the face of climate change-induced downpours and more users than ever, we need your help to keep the SHT in great shape.

 New puncheon (a simplified boardwalk) is one solution we’ll employ to improve the trail user experience and protect the Trail corridor from damage during wet conditions.